mslonik/Hotstrings/README.md

                                                              -/  \---
                                                            -/        \-
 ```
+**Pic.
+1.** Long story about *Hotstrings* application.

 ## Why somobody may want to use hotstrings?
 Because they can significantly make life easier and... longer?
+Please see below just few supporting arguments.

 * The triggestring can be short.
 Opposite to that the hotstring can be long in comparison to triggestring.
 As a consequence one can save some time when uses hotstrings.